mhpaler/ets/README.md

 If you want to jump right in, head over to [JavaScript client quickstart](./docs/js-client-quickstart.md) or [Contract-to-contract quickstart](./docs/contract-to-contract-quickstart.md).

+You can also browse the [ETS Explorer](https://app.ets.xyz), which visualizes tagging data from the Polygon Mumbai testnet.

 To learn a bit more before diving in, see [key concepts](./docs/key-concepts.md) and the [system architecture diagram](./docs/system-architecture.md/).

 ## Documentation